If you're up for this one-of-a-kind kickass night photo workshop, do not hesitate to book your spot or contact me if you require further info.

-Due to the very nature of this photography tour, you ought to dress in layers, you will need to travel as light as you can, wear comfy shoes and bring water with you.
+Due to the very nature of this photography workshop, you ought to dress in layers, you will need to travel as light as you can, wear comfy shoes and bring water with you.
 Our Guidelines will provide further information.

 Follow our event on Facebook here.

 The tour is organized and led by Luca Iacono.

 Please bear in mind that the date may be pushed back due to unfavourable weather conditions and that the itinerary may change without prior notice and at the sole discretion of the leader of the tour.